tfiroze/Vision_based_ID_Reader/README.md

 2. Show the front of your ID card to the camera for say 3 seconds followed by the back for the same duration.
 3. Press 'q' to close the window.
 4. A prompt shows the details it has read, if right press "y" and it will get updated in the database

+## Procedure for Raspberry Pi
+1. Install dependencies.
+2. Show the front of your ID card to the camera for say 3 seconds.
+3. Hold the Button until the LED flashes.
+4. A prompt shows the details it has read.
+If right,hold the button and it will get updated in the databas.
+If not, leave it be and it is regarded as a false entry.